Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Production scheduling optimization method

 As MOPSA generate more than one Pareto-optimal solution, in order to facilitate field operation, only a few solutions should be accepted.
 In this paper, Technique for Order Preference by Similarity to an Ideal Solution (TOPSIS) \cite{tzeng2011multiple}, a widely used multi-criteria decision-making method to identify solutions from finite alternatives, is adopted as the method to select a recommended optimal solution.

 Detailed steps of the TOPSIS based multi-criteria decision-making for HRPSP are listed as follows: \paragraph{Step 1:} The decision matrix $X$ can be expressed as

-where $X$ is a two dimensional matrix with the size of $m\times n$, which means that there¡¯re m solutions generated by the multi-objective algorithm and two objectives for the HRPSP, element $x_ij$ in $X$ is the value of the $j$th objective with respect to the $i$th solution.
+where $X$ is a two dimensional matrix with the size of $m\times n$, which means that there're $m$ solutions generated by the multi-objective algorithm and $n$ objectives for the HRPSP, where $n=2$.
+The element $x_{ij}$ in $X$ is the value of the $j$th objective with respect to the $i$th solution.
 Then the normalized decision matrix $Z(=[z_{ij}])$ can be calculated according to

 \paragraph{Step 2:}Multiply the normalized decision matrix by its associated weights to calculate the weighted normalized decision matrix $V(=[v_{ij}])$, in which $v_{ij}$ is calculated as